πŸ€–

 Proof that MES satisfies EJR:

-1. Suppose for contradiction that ui(W)<tu_i(W) < t for all voters ii belonging to some tt-cohesive group SS.
+1. Suppose for contradiction that ui(W)<tu_i(W) < tui(W)<t for all voters iii belonging to some ttt-cohesive group SSS.